BenBreyten/ExoPirate/README.md

-- 👋 Hi, I’m @ExoPirate
+- 👋 Hi, I’m @ExoPirate aka Ben Breytenbach
 - 👀 I’m interested in ...
 Data Science and Gaming.
 - 🌱 I’m currently learning ...
 Data Science at IBM.
 - 💞️ I’m looking to collaborate on ...
 Any project that will teach me more about Data Science.